LeibTon/emglish/README.md

 #### How can you add?

 1. Add new rule in "Rules for new vocabulary" and add the required code in main.py.
 2. Afraid you can't code.
 No problem.
-Just add the rule in "Rules for new vocabulary" and add [new rule] and we will write the code for you.
+Just add the rule in "Rules for new vocabulary" and add [new rule] after your new rule and we will write the code for you.

 ##### Let's Enjoy.
 ##### Thank You.